mhostetter/gr-adsb/README.md

 A GNU Radio out-of-tree (OOT) module to demodulate and decode Automatic Dependent Surveillance Broadcast (ADS-B) messages.

 Note, the `master` branch of this repository is currently maintained for GNU Radio 3.8.
-The final GNU Radio 3.7 version is tagged as `gnuradio-3.7`.
+The GNU Radio 3.7 support is on the `maint-3.7` branch.

 ### Clone for GNU Radio 3.8